MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/publish.md

+---
+description: Publish a Node package to GitHub or NPM
+---
 # Publish
-> Publish a Node package to GitHub or NPM

 ## Samples